|

-claim has been casually accepted
+claim of descent from Gen. Philip Schuyler has been casually accepted

 in the Vandervoort and Windhorst families without much scrutiny.
 We were